Promyshlenniki

-Initially the Russians in Russian America were Siberian fur-hunters, river-merchants, and mercenaries, although many later worked as sailors, carpenters, artisans, and craftsmen.
-Promyshlenniki formed the backbone of Russian trading-operations in Russian Alaska.
+Initially, the Russians in Russian America were Siberian fur-hunters, river-merchants, and mercenaries, although many later worked as sailors, carpenters, artisans, and craftsmen.
+The promyshlenniki formed the backbone of Russian trading-operations in Russian Alaska.
 Some of them worked on preliminary request contracts, including for the Russian-American Company, and their duties and activities became less involved in the company's fur-gathering activities.